 Manchia noted the hospital generates much parking demand in the area [a “temporary” commercial parking lot presently operates on the site], the developer is considering some public parking in the building, but that one parking spot per unit has been the market demand recently in Downtown Hamilton.

-Colizza noted that high density developments work best when residents use mass transit, that 700 new vehicles in a concentrated area is problematic.
+Colizza noted that high-density developments work best when residents use mass transit, and 700 new vehicles in a concentrated area is problematic.

-At the end of the meeting, there was good discussion between Manchia and panel members.
+At the end of the meeting, there was a good discussion between Manchia and panel members.

 DRP is an advisory body, and the DRP report is considered by the Chief Planner in writing the staff report which is presented to Council.